 I still remember my first trip to London and the moment when it became one of my favorite cities in the world.
-I arrived, jet-lagged after not sleeping on my first Transatlantic flight and hoofed it to a bicycle tour.
+I arrived, jet-lagged after not sleeping on my first transatlantic flight and hoofed it to a bicycle tour.
 We stopped to admire the view of Parliament at the exact spot pictured above, and I realized: wow!
 I’m in London!
-This place is so old!
-I was hooked, and I’ve been back a half-dozen times since – I even moved to London for a year because I love it so much.
+I was hooked, and I’ve been back over a dozen times since – I even moved to London for a year because I love it so much.

 If you’re planning your first trip to London, I’m excited for you.
 You’re about to explore one of my favorite places on earth!
-You’re going to (hopefully) fall in love with the sights and smells and tastes of (what I consider) the world’s greatest city!
+You’re going to (hopefully) fall in love with the sights and smells and tastes of (what I consider) the world’s greatest city.
+But let’s be honest: there are a lot of things to know before your first trip to London that will make your whole trip easier.

 Personally, I think London has delightful weather year-round, but I get the rainy grey isn’t for everyone.
-Here are the basics of London weather by season.
+If you’re trying to decide when to visit London, here are the basics of London weather by season.

 In the winter (November through March), London experiences a cold, grey, and often rainy climate.
 Temperatures can get down to freezing and it’s possible to get snow in the coldest months of the year (January and February).
 If you’re visiting London during this time, bring layers and rain gear to stay warm and dry.